Home » Getting Your Degree » Getting Your Master’s Degree in Statistics

 Director of Sports Analytics

-Directors of Sports Analytics use historical team and player data to predict outcomes to help coaches and teams get a competitive advantage.
+Directors of Sports Analytics use historical team and player data to predict outcomes, helping coaches and teams gain a competitive advantage.

 Biostatistician